Charming 1928 bungalow. Built-in brick fireplace. Parquet hardwood floors. One block from Henry and Ola Park and a few blocks from the river.

 It could be a year or two before the house, 213 W Powhatan Ave., goes on the market, according to the federal prosecutor's office.

 But many in the neighborhood are scratching their heads and wondering who would want it.

 "It's a bungalow, so obviously we don't want to see it torn down, but something needs to be modified on it to get rid of the stigma that goes with the house right now," said Christie Hess, vice president of the Old Seminole Heights Neighborhood Association.

 Florida is one of several states with a law that guides real estate agents on handling such houses.
-Basically, sellers don't have any obligation to reveal if a murder, a suicide or any kind of death happened at the house, according to a 2003 law.
+Basically, sellers don't have any obligation to reveal if a murder, a suicide or any kind of death happened at the house, a 2003 law states.

-It's up to the buyer to figure out such things.
+It's up to the buyer to find out such things.